 Raise the Age

 The evidence is clear.
 Criminalising children harms families and kids, and it is not making communities safer.
-Health, education, child development and legal experts are urging the NSW Government to change its failed approach.
+The NSW Government can and must do better for children and communities.

 The Justice and Equity Centre is coordinating the NSW campaign to Raise the Age of criminal responsibility from 10 to at least 14.
-We have built a partner network of more than a hundred peak bodies, charities, community services, human rights and civil society organisations, and our work is driven by an influential lead group from across civil society.
+We have built a partner network of more than one hundred and fifty peak bodies, charities, community services, human rights and civil society organisations, and our work is driven by an influential lead group from across civil society.

 Why Raise the Age?